eemelipa/civ5PitbossStatus/README.md

 4. Set up the script (coords, player names, and your ip&s3 conf) -- AutoIt window info tool is good for figuring out the coordinates

 5. run it with AutoIt

+# Email notifications on turn change
+The logic uploads "turn_change.txt" file to aws s3 when enough players change from "turn played" to "turn not played".
+AWS lambda can receive events from S3 and based on those trigger email sending via SES.
+Once the lambda function sees "turn_changed.txt" file change it will send the emails.